-As noted in the Board of Appeals' discussion of the standards for granting a variance from Critical Area provisions, denial of this variance would constitute a practical difficulty.
-Moreover, the Property is constrained by its geographical location on the banks of the Patuxent.
-The existing home is located within the Buffer, and the proposed improvements are built flush to that existing footprint.
+As noted in the Board of Appeals' discussion of the standards for granting a variance from

+Critical Area provisions, denial of this variance would constitute a practical difficulty.
+Moreover, the Property is constrained by its geographical location on the banks of the waters.
+The existing property is surrounded on both sides by the Buffer, and the proposed improvements are the only option for ingress/egress to the main road, which is already located within the Buffer.

 The second standard is that the conditions creating the difficulty are not generally applicable to other properties in the same zoning classification.
-As noted above, Applicants' need for a variance stem from the particular physical characteristics of this site and the constraints posed by the location of an existing home.
+As noted above, Applicants' need for a variance stem from the physical characteristics of this site and the constraints posed by the location of existing property.

 To the third standard, the purpose of seeking the variance is not "based exclusively upon reasons of convenience, profit or caprice."
-Rather, Applicants attempt to achieve a reasonable use of the Property enjoyed by owners of other similarly situated properties.
-As noted previously, Applicants and the only public testimony in the record support the view that a porch and deck substantially identical to the configuration proposed by Applicants are already enjoyed by adjoining property owners.
-The Board has found - in this case and in the past - that a porch and deck are common, valuable, and significant improvements to a home.
+Rather, Applicants attempt to achieve a reasonable use of the Property - in this case, a home - enjoyed by owners of other similarly situated properties.
+As noted previously, Applicants' testimony in the record supports the view that their home and driveway will be of the same form and function as enjoyed by adjoining property owners.
+The Board has found - in this case and in the past - that a home is a common, valuable, and significant improvement to an unimproved lot.

 Fourth, the need for the variance does not arise from actions of the Applicants.
-Applicants' need for a variance stem from the particular physical characteristics of their Property, and their particular development plan is oriented around an existing home that the Applicants did not themselves place.
+Applicants' need for a variance stem from the particular physical characteristics of their property and their particular development plan is oriented around an existing septic mound home that the Applicants did not themselves place.

 Fifth, the variance will neither detrimentally affect the public welfare, injure other properties or improvements, nor change the character of the district.
-The neighboring property owners were notified of the variance request and given an opportunity to speak on the matter; all who did spoke in favor of the proposal.
+The neighboring property owners were notified of the variance request and given an opportunity to speak on the matter; none did so.
 The Board also believes that the conditions imposed will alleviate possible impacts upon environmental quality owing to encroachment in the Buffer, and further notes that the proposed development will also result in the elimination of other encroachments in the Buffer.